EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/timeseries.md

 ### timeseries.glsper_4github

 Calculates The generalized Lomb-Scargle periodogram (Zechmeister 2009).
 Package: +timeseries Description: Calculates The generalized Lomb-Scargle periodogram (Zechmeister 2009).
+If errors are not given, then unweighted means are used.